dogukansahil/DoBrowserSpeaker/README.md

 - Live RMS / dBFS meter and a built-in test-tone generator
 - QR code for one-tap mobile join
 - Media Session integration — lock-screen title, artwork, background playback
+- Keeps streaming with the screen off — audio continues in the background on most mobile browsers
 - Silence keep-alive so the mobile media session never decays when the PC is quiet
 - Optional auto-start on boot (Windows registry / Linux XDG autostart)
 - Auto-minimize when a client connects, auto-restore on disconnect